irosyadi/wiki-garden/dt-modeling/3d-virtual-model.md

 The term regularly crops up in manufacturing, maintenance, smart cities, IoT and more recently AI related proposals and projects and generally means a virtual simulation that uses real data to simulate a complex system.

-As pointed out by many over the years - the concepts are also described by Prof.David Gelernter in his book 'MIrror Worlds: Or the Day Software Puts the Universe in a Shoebox...How It Will Happen and What It Will Mean' first ipublished in 1991.
+As pointed out by many over the years - the concepts are also described by Prof.David Gelernter in his book 'MIrror Worlds: Or the Day Software Puts the Universe in a Shoebox…How It Will Happen and What It Will Mean' first ipublished in 1991.

 [Digital Twin Software - GE Digital](https://www.ge.com/digital/applications/digital-twin)
 [How Digital Twins Can Transform Track Maintenance - Railway Age](https://www.railwayage.com/news/how-digital-twins-support-big-data-driven-decisions-to-transform-track-maintenance/)